rspec/rspec-rails/README.md

 ## `render_views`
 By default, controller specs do not render views.
 This supports specifying controllers without concern for whether the views they render work correctly (NOTE: the template must exist, unlike rspec-rails-1.
-See Upgrade.markdown for more information about this).
+See Upgrade.md for more information about this).
 If you prefer to render the views (a la Rails' functional tests), you can use the `render_views` declaration in each example
 group: